IntentSoftware/docs/articles/references/module_builder.md

 4. **Custom** – you're on your own on this one.
 A minimalistic `Registration` class will be created whereby you will need to determine how many instances of that template will be created and from where.

 ### Modeler
-The `Modeler` setting determines which _type_ of modeler the metadata should be fetched from for the template.
+The **Modeler** setting determines which _type_ of modeler the metadata should be fetched from for the template.
 This can be `Domain`, `Services`, `Eventing`, etc. When setting up your Module, the `Intent Module Builder` will automatically add the modeler dependency depending on which `Modeler` you have selected.
-Nice :)

 ### Model Type
-The `Model Type` setting specifies the object that you will be working with once the module code has been generated.
+The **Model Type** setting specifies the object that you will be working with once the module code has been generated.
 You can select this Type based on `Types` that Intent Architect has been able to detect.
 More around this topic can be found [here](intent_architect_concepts.md).

 ### Expose Decorator Contract

-You might wish to create a Template the exposes an interface for a new Decorator to implement by applying the `Exposes Decorator Contract` Stereotype.
+You might wish to create a Template that exposes an interface for a new Decorator to implement by applying the `Exposes Decorator Contract` Stereotype.
 The Type Fullname would be the C# Interface/class's full namespace and type name that will be used to allow Decorators to hook into this template.

 ![Template Decorator Contract](images/TemplateDecoratorContract.png)